Call for a free case evaluation

 Bicycles are required to follow the same rules of the road as cars.
 The vast majority of cyclists follow the rules.
 And for good reason: cyclists are much more vulnerable to injury than the 4,000 pound automobiles with whom they share the road.
-Nevertheless, as any cyclist will tell you, many car and truck drivers do not respect the right of cyclists to be on the road.
+Nevertheless, as any cyclist will tell you, many drivers do not respect the right of cyclists to be on the road.

 PIP Covers Medical Bills

 PIP coverage can usually be stacked, which means that when more than one policy is available the benefits are cumulative.
-Therefore, if the driver of the car that hit you is insured (PIP coverage is mandatory in Oregon), then you can receive benefits from the drivers insurance company if you exhaust all the benefits available under your own automobile policy.
+This means that if the driver of the car that hit you is insured (PIP coverage is mandatory in Oregon), you can receive benefits from the driver’s insurance company if you exhaust all the benefits available under your own automobile policy.

 Uninsured and Underinsured Motorist Coverage

 If you were injured in a collision with an uninsured or underinsured motorist, you can make a claim under your own automobile insurance policy.
 Coverage extends to bicyclists so long as the uninsured or underinsured motorist was at fault for the accident.
 Learn more about uninsured and underinsured motorist claims.

 Attorney Rob Kline is an avid cyclist.
 Rob understands what it is like to negotiate traffic and deal with inattentive and aggressive drivers.
 Let us help you prove your case against the driver who is legally responsible for your injuries.
 Call today for a free, confidential case evaluation.